mj221/mj221/README.md

   - In the mean time, I do Cryptocurrency and Forex trading.

   - Always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.
-Regularly looking into hot narrative plays and major disruptors.
+Regularly looking into hot narrative plays and potential disruptors in fintech.

   - Fascinated by long-term potential of NFTs and Metaverses.